Vismajor/cisco_python_taster/coding_session_python.md

 >	- assign values **=**

-Say something simple. (print, stands for print a string of characters on screen) Notice that the word "print" is not prInted on the screen.
+Say something simple. (print, stands for print a string of characters on screen) Notice that the word "print" is not printed on the screen.
 This is INTERPRETED!

 ```python
 print('Hello World!')